Rehancodecraft/TollBooth/README.md

 # TollBooth
 This is a simple Java-based terminal application designed for toll booth data management.
 The program tracks vehicles passing through the toll booth, categorizing them based on whether they pay the toll fee of $0.50 or bypass payment.
 It maintains a count of both paying and non-paying vehicles and calculates the total revenue collected in dollars.
 Additionally, it provides a summary report displaying the total number of vehicles that passed without paying.
-This project serves as a basic implementation of data tracking and financial computation in a toll booth system.
+This project is a basic implementation of data tracking and financial computation in a toll booth system.

 ## Software Start
 Upon launching the software, the user is presented with three options: